Securing Your Child in a Motorhome

 Challenges of fitting a child restraint in a motorhome

-How to install child restraints in a Wilderness motorhome
+How to install child restraints in a motorhome

 Tips for on-the-road safety in your motorhome